juanmagalhaes/ninja-one-client/README.md

 ## Other things I would have added next, given more time...

-- An error boundary using next.js conventions
+- More specialized error boundaries using next.js conventions
-  - `globalError.tsx` file
   - `error.tsx` files where needed
   - `notFound.tsx` files where needed, etc.

 Right now if an error were to occur or if you try to access a non existing page you will see the default next.js 404 and error pages.

+- Responsive version of the filters section.
+Probably with a hamburger menu that would open a modal with the filters.

 ## Things to check